The Macra Terror

 Me: People need to know!

-Sue: It’s very Vidal Sassoon but it doesn’t really suit her.
-It looks too severe; it’s not doing her any favours.
+Sue: It’s very Vidal Sassoon, but it doesn’t really suit her.
+It’s too severe, and it isn’t doing her any favours.
+Okay?

-Polly and Jamie manage to resist their conditioning (and we’re not talking about hair care here), but Ben falls for it completely.
+Polly and Jamie resist their conditioning (and we’re not talking about hair care products here), but Ben falls for it completely.

-Sue: I’m not surprised that Ben has turned to the dark side.
-He’s a young solider who is used to following orders without questioning them.
+Sue: I’m not surprised Ben has turned to the dark side.
+He’s a young solider who’s used to following orders without questioning them.
 And at least it gives him something interesting to do for a change.

-Polly runs off in a huff, upset by Ben’s new, aggressive personality, and she runs straight into a Macra.
+Polly runs off in a huff, upset by Ben’s new, aggressive personality, but she bumps straight into a Macra.
 Luckily, Ben still has the presence of mind to help her.

 Colin Baker: Ben started beating the monster relentlessly…

-Sue: You know, I’m sure that the person who wrote Colin’s narration was taking the piss.
+Sue: You know, I’m sure the person who wrote Colin’s narration was taking the piss.

 Episode 3

-Sue: The Doctor is getting some very good lines in this.
-It’s a very good script.
+Sue: The Doctor has some great lines.
+It’s a good script.
 But what the hell is that noise?
-Is that supposed to be music or a sound effect?
-I can’t tell anymore.
+Is it supposed to be background music, or a sound effect?
+I can’t tell any more.

-Me: Nothing else sounded anything even remotely like this on television back then.
+Me: Nothing else on television sounded anything like this back then.

 Me: Dudley Simpson.